 Disadvantages:

-Strengths: Hitachi is the specialist for open MRI machines with low magnetic field strength, ideal for claustrophobic and overweight patients.
+Strengths: Hitachi is the specialist for open MRI scanners with low magnetic field strength, ideal for claustrophobic and overweight patients.

 Advantages: